Raúl Zurita: Return to democracy

 During the presidency of Patricio Aylwin in 1990, Zurita was appointed as a cultural attaché in Rome.
-It was during these years that his Parkinson's disease began to manifest itself.
-In 2019, he underwent a successful Deep Brain Stimulation (DBS) surgery in Milan, Italy, which greatly alleviated the symptoms of the disease.
+It was during these years that his Parkinson's disease began to manifest.
+In 2019, he underwent successful deep brain stimulation surgery in Milan, which greatly alleviated the disease's symptoms.

 In 2001, Zurita was awarded the National Literature Prize of Chile.
+That same year, he separated from his third partner, Amparo Mardones Viviani, following a 15-year relationship.

-In 2002, while in Berlin on a DAAD scholarship, Zurita experienced a profound sense of emptiness that led him to contemplate suicide.
-This feeling emerged after he inadvertently joined a protest against George W. Bush.
-It was during this period that he began work on his monumental book, Zurita, which spans over 750 pages.
-He started releasing excerpts from it in 2006, culminating in its final publication in 2011.
-In 2001, Zurita separated from his third partner, Amparo Mardones Viviani, following a 15-year relationship.
-Upon his return from Berlin in 2002, he met Paulina Wendt, a fellow literature scholar at the university where he taught.
-They became a couple that same year and married in 2009.
-All of Zurita's books published after 2000 are dedicated to Paulina Wendt, with the dedication in Zurita reading: "To Paulina Wendt, with whom I will die."
+In 2002, while in Berlin on a DAAD scholarship, Zurita experienced a profound sense of emptiness that led him to contemplate suicide, a feeling that emerged after he inadvertently joined a protest against George W. Bush.
+It was during this period that he began work on Zurita, a monumental book spanning over 750 pages.
+He released excerpts beginning in 2006, with the final publication in 2011.
+Upon returning from Berlin, he met Paulina Wendt, a fellow literature scholar at his university.
+They became a couple that year and married in 2009.
+All of Zurita's books published after 2000 are dedicated to Wendt, with the dedication in Zurita reading: "To Paulina Wendt, with whom I will die."

-In mid-2007, Los países muertos was published, a book that sparked controversy due to its mention of various figures in the Chilean cultural scene.
-Later that same year, he published Las ciudades de agua in Mexico, followed by Cinco fragmentos the next year.
+In mid-2007, Zurita published Los países muertos, a book that sparked controversy for its mentions of figures in the Chilean cultural scene.
+Later that year he published Las ciudades de agua in Mexico, followed by Cinco fragmentos in 2008.
 Zurita was a heavy smoker but quit in 2008 as his Parkinson's condition progressed.

-In 2009 and 2010, Zurita continued to release fragments of Zurita, in which the author aimed to conclude the cycle of Purgatorio while creating an intertext with his seminal work, the Divine Comedy, which he was translating at the time.
+In 2009 and 2010, Zurita continued releasing fragments of Zurita, in which he aimed to conclude the cycle of Purgatorio while creating an intertext with the Divine Comedy, which he was translating at the time.